Sovereignty: Concepts

 Often, these four aspects all appear together, but this is not necessarily the case – they are not affected by one another, and there are historical examples of states that were non-sovereign in one aspect while at the same time being sovereign in another of these aspects.
 According to Immanuel Wallerstein, another fundamental feature of sovereignty is that it is a claim that must be recognized if it is to have any meaning:

 Sovereignty is a hypothetical trade, in which two potentially (or really) conflicting sides, respecting de facto realities of power, exchange such recognitions as their least costly strategy.

 There are two additional components of sovereignty that should be discussed, empirical sovereignty and juridical sovereignty.
 Empirical sovereignty deals with the legitimacy of who is in control of a state and the legitimacy of how they exercise their power.
 Tilly references an example where nobles in parts of Europe were allowed to engage in private rights and Ustages, a constitution by Catalonia recognized that right which demonstrates empirical sovereignty.
 As David Samuel points out, this is an important aspect of a state because there has to be a designated individual or group of individuals that are acting on behalf of the people of the state.
 Juridical sovereignty emphasizes the importance of other states recognizing the rights of a state to exercise their control freely with little interference.
 For example, Jackson, Rosberg and Jones explain how the sovereignty and survival of African states were more largely influenced by legal recognition rather than material aid.
 Douglass North identifies that institutions want structure and these two forms of sovereignty can be a method for developing structure.
+Once institutions inhabit a structure, however, they cannot take action without the administrative machinery of the state, which the modern literature describes as administrative sovereignty (which may or may not include all the jurisprudential capability or stability of judicial sovereignty); hence, administrative sovereignty can be disputed or debated on the basis of a state's administrative capability.